Rickaym/web-notion/README.md

 ### Webserver Hosting

-Web-notion is built to be hosted on a server and is the recommended way of hosting.

 Follow these steps to host web-notion on a webserver (this requires the steps in Getting Started to be done):

-1. Clone the repository
-2. Install dependencies
+1. Install dependencies

 ```bash
 npm install
 ```
-3. Run the project
+2. Run the project

 ```bash
 npm start
 ```

-*Note: You can also use `npm run dev` to run the project in development mode which will restart the server on file changes*

-4. Visit the website at `http://localhost:port`